Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 078 : October 2, 2018

-**Today's Progress** : Studying the third chapter of the book "Artiﬁcial Intelligence and Games" I also wrote a medium article about sound waves Frequencies.
+**Today's Progress** : Studied how to use the Unity platform to create and leverage simulation environments based on a reference paper Unity: A General Platform for Intelligent Agents.
+Studied the third chapter of the book "Artiﬁcial Intelligence and Games".
+I also wrote a medium article about sound waves, phase.

 **Thoughts** : I am learning new things day by day.